Kehilberose/js-collect-reviews/README.md

 Allows to unload reviews from Google Play Console

-Paste code into console while page with reviews is opened
+Paste code from script.js into console while page with reviews is opened